servactory/servactory.com/docs/guide/attributes/input.md

 ### Option `required`

 This option is validation.
-Checks that the value set to `input` is not empty.
+It will check that the passed value is not empty.
-The `present?` method is used to check if the value is not `nil` or an empty string.
+The `present?` method is used.

 By default, `required` is set to `true`.